eniros/ANSIBLE-AUTOMATE-PROJECT/README.md

 Create a freestyle project in Jenkins called 'Ansible' , Add the config Repo url to as 'Repositry URL' and configure automatic builds when a trigger is made on the ansible-config-mgt directory via GITScm polling.

-Note- specify git branch as main in during configuration
+Note- specify git branch as main in during configuration and Choose 'Archive this Artefact' as post build action

 <img width="882" alt="Screenshot 2022-12-02 at 20 18 07" src="https://user-images.githubusercontent.com/61475969/205378769-e00638a7-c2b5-44d9-9da0-ae3f22680992.png">